kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 H25.1   *General.*

-\(a\) This appendix specifies requirements for preparation of Instructions for Continued Airworthiness as required by §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1529   Instructions for Continued Airworthiness.|§25.1529]], 25.1729, and applicable provisions of parts 21 and 26 of this chapter.
+\(a\) This appendix specifies requirements for preparation of Instructions for Continued Airworthiness as required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1529   Instructions for Continued Airworthiness.|§§25.1529]], 25.1729, and applicable provisions of parts 21 and 26 of this chapter.

 \(b\) The Instructions for Continued Airworthiness for each airplane must include the Instructions for Continued Airworthiness for each engine and propeller (hereinafter designated “products”), for each appliance required by this chapter, and any required information relating to the interface of those appliances and products with the airplane.
 If Instructions for Continued Airworthiness are not supplied by the manufacturer of an appliance or product installed in the airplane, the Instructions for Continued Airworthiness for the airplane must include the information essential to the continued airworthiness of the airplane.